 In October 2000, we restructured RR13,635 million (U.S.\$484.7 million) of our hard currency indebtedness, including the principal and capitalized deferred interest.
-All amounts due under the restructuring agreement were repaid by March 2002.
+All amounts due under the restructuring agreement entered into with our creditors on October 31, 2000 (the "Restructuring Agreement") were repaid by March 2002.

 In 2001 and 2002, we entered into secured loans arranged by BNP Paribas and Credit Suisse First Boston for an aggregate amount of U.S.\$625 million.
 In April 2004, we repaid a syndicated loan of U.S.\$100 million and borrowed a further U.S.\$375 million in bridge loans from BNP Paribas and Credit Suisse First Boston, U.S.\$187.5 million from each, for a period of six months, in connection with the proposed acquisition of the shares of Turkey's oil refining monopoly Tupras.
-See "Item 7-Major Shareholders and Related Party Transactions-Related Party Transactions."
+See "Item 7-Major Shareholders and Related Party Transactions- Related Party Transactions."
 We repaid both of these bridge loans in 2004.
 Our outstanding loans are currently collateralized by aggregate oil exports of 200,000 tons per month (subject to increases depending on crude oil prices).
 We have also entered into a number of short-term loans collateralized by crude oil export contracts.